KripC2160/Breakdown-fy/README.md

 ### Introduction
-Breakdown-fh is an addon that lets you create breakdown animations you would see in animation Behind the Scenes videos.
+Breakdown-fy is an addon that lets you create breakdown animations you would see in animation Behind the Scenes videos.
 This tool automates the tedious task of manually animating each object one at a time, and manages to be flexible at the same time.
 There are many variables that you can control, in order to create the scene best suited for your needs.